 On Kentucky Lake

-With fall in full swing and winter around the corner, many central Illinois anglers no longer pursue crappie.
+With fall in full swing here in 2005 and winter around the corner, many central Illinois anglers no longer pursue crappie.
 However, we have found another great fall getaway just 5 ½ hours from the Peoria, IL area and that is Kentucky Lake.

 Till Next Time GOD BLESS & GOOD FISHING